 A frequent cadence gives you more opportunities to talk about performance.
 Meanwhile, an annual cycle means you need to get it right every time.
 Otherwise, you may see turnover.

 Make sure you and your finance partners are working off the same numbers.

 “If finance says your budget is 3%, ask 3% of what?” says Matt Toeller, vice president of total rewards at Harness.
 “Is it based on salaries for all of those who are eligible?
 Or is it based on all employees as of a specific date?”

 Best practice #5.
 Take time for compensation benchmarking

 Regular compensation benchmarking will help you keep track of the current market.
 “If you don’t take time for this step, you risk being behind the curve,” says Conrad of TrustRadius.
 Pay data matters!

 However, keeping the pulse of market shifts doesn’t mean you have to adjust your pay bands every quarter.
 “Respond to trends over time, not just in a single quarter,” she says.

 Best practice #6.
 Have a communication plan & talking points for managers

-Share the merit cycle plan and criteria with employees well before they meet with managers.
+Share the merit cycle plan and criteria with employees well before they meet with managers, and train them on how you collect pay data.
 And look for ways to take some of the communication responsibilities off the shoulders of your managers.